Booking Cruise Excursions: Cruise Line vs. Independent

 First, you’ll want to decide if an excursion is necessary because not all ports require spending money on an activity.
 Some have amazing activities and shopping right at or outside of port, like Puerto Plata, and others have stunning beaches right off the pier, like most of the private islands like Ocean Cay.

 Other ports, however, like Progreso, don’t have many good free options or interesting things to do at port, and for those you’ll likely want to book an excursion.
-If you decide that you need to book an excursion for one of more of your planned port calls, you’ll have to decide if you want to book through the cruise line, or book through an independent tour operator, like Viator.
-Here are the pros and cons of both options:
+If you decide that you need to book an excursion for one or more of your planned port calls, you’ll have to decide if you want to book through the cruise line, or book through an independent tour operator, like Viator.
+Here are the pros and cons of both options.

-Booking Through the Cruiseline
+Booking Through the Cruise Line

 The most obvious path to booking a cruise excursion is to do it directly with the cruise line, either in advance or once you’re on the ship.
 Many cruisers go this route, as there are some significant advantages, and this is what I recommend for first-timers.